brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 No matter how quickly we can _execute_ a query, if the database is in North America, the data still needs to travel all the way to Asia before people in that office can use it.
-Our Asian colleagues think we can do better, and so do we.

-So the solution is to move this data closer to them, somewhere in Asia, so we can save this travel time.
-Easy, right?
-Well...

-#### Before we start
+It was clear that we had to make that data available somewhere closer to them, and so the quest began.

+Researching all the available options and everything that is involved in a database replication setup can be overwhelming, there are literally decades of literature about the subject, and after you start digging it's hard to see the end.

-Before we start I just want to clarify a couple of things.
-I am by no means a replication expert, but in the process of researching what are our options to solve the problem described above I learned a thing or two, and that's what I want to share here.
+I am by no means a replication expert, but during this process  I learned a thing or two, and that's what I want to share here.
 This is not supposed to be an extensive resource to learn everything there is to know about replication, but hopefully it's a good starting point that you can use in your own journey.
-In the end of this article I will link to some great resources what will be helpful if you decide to dig deeper.
+In the end of this article I will link to some great resources what will be helpful if you decide to learn more.

 Sounds good?
 Cool, grab a cup of coffee and let's have fun.